 Brands can artfully deploy that range to differentiate themselves in a crowded marketplace.
 “Design is the difference in a world loaded with stuff that looks like other stuff,” Atallah says.

 Paperboard can also help keep pace with marketing trends.
 Key among them: sustainability.
 Paperboard is made from a renewable resource, and paper remains one of the world’s most consistently recycled materials.
-Consumers are aware of paper packaging’s sustainability advantages, making it a strong marketing tool—two-thirds of people surveyed said they preferred paper packaging because of its environmental benefits.
-Some brands can drive the point home even further: The plant at Imperial Printing & Paper Box Manufacturing is 100 percent wind-powered, and the company offers its clients the option to include that information on the carton.
+Some brands can drive the point home even further: The plant at Imperial Printing & Paper Box Manufacturing is 100% wind-powered, and the company offers its clients the option to include that information on the carton.

 E-commerce is another trend that marketers need to consider in package design.
 Shifting from traditional retail to e-commerce packaging takes away the opportunity for point-of-purchase displays and in-store signage to communicate with the consumer, robbing the brand of a chance to connect with its market.
 But as Brian Techter, director of packaging design and engineering at packaging solutions provider RR Donnelley, points out, paperboard packaging enables a different way to communicate with the consumer.

 “With paperboard packaging, you have that ability to create different layers and unveiling sequences and things like that that can provide space for the brand to communicate to the customer whatever message they’re trying to get across,” Techter says.
 “You have the ability to design essentially that in-store marketing experience with the box itself that they receive on their doorstep.”